 Bunny (the nickname was reported by his daughter Martha on the player questionnaire she completed for the National Baseball Hall of Fame) attended eight years of parochial school in East Liverpool.
 He was also said to have been called “Honest John.”
 He played local amateur ball and made his first appearance in Organized Baseball in 1903, at the age of 26, playing in 113 games for the Bloomington (Illinois) Bloomers.
 He hit for a .248 average, and manager William Connors led the team to the Three-I League pennant.

 Godwin improved to .275 in 1904, but the team dropped in league standings.
-In 1905 Godwin played for three teams – Bloomington for 59 games (.260), two games for Seattle in the Pacific Coast League, and 15 games for the American League team in Boston.
+In 1905 Godwin played for two teams – Bloomington for 59 games (.260), and 15 games for the American League team in Boston.
 On August 1 Boston had paid a reported $750 to Bloomington for Godwin’s contract.i

-His major-league debut came on August 14, when the Americans hosted the Chicago White Sox.
+His major-league debut came in the first game of a double-header on August 14, when the Americans hosted the Chicago White Sox.
 Boston lost, 6-1; Godwin pinch-hit unsuccessfully for Lou Criger in the bottom of the ninth.
 After a couple of weeks, veteran Boston sportswriter and former ballplayer Tim Murnane observed, “Godwin looks like the money, while Rising is also a likely looking chap.”ii

 When the team traveled west for a road trip, Godwin was asked to stay behind and work on his game.
 One thing he did was play in a game for a team in the town of Beverly, along with fellow Boston players Pop Rising and Yip Owens.
 He had come well-recommended; according to Sporting Life: “Frank Donnelly, the best judge of players in the Three-I League, says that Boston’s new man, Godwin is a grand all-round player and fast enough for any team in the business.”iii